Terms of Service

 deskbird may collect information, including personal information, that others provide about you when they use the deskbird Platform or obtain information from other sources and combine that with information we collect through the deskbird Platform.
 We do not control, supervise or respond for how the third parties providing your information process your personal information, and any information request regarding the disclosure of your personal information to us should be directed to such third parties.

 - Third Party Services.
-If you link, connect, or login to your deskbird Account with a third party service (e.g. Google, Facebook), the third party service may send us information such as your registration, friends list, and profile information from that service.
-This information varies and is controlled by that service or as authorized by you via your privacy settings at that service.
+If you link, connect, or login to your deskbird Account with a third party service (e.g. Google), the third party service may send us information such as your registration and profile information (like name, email address, work related phone number, job title, profile picture) from that service.
+This information varies and is controlled by that service or is authorized by you via your privacy settings at that service.

 - Your Employer.
-Your employer may provide us with your first name, last name, email address and may choose to automatically synchronize some profile information, such as your organizational unit, with existing IT databases within your Company.
+Your employer may provide us with your first name, last name, email address and may choose to automatically synchronize some profile information, such as your organizational unit, your corporate phone number, profile picture and department, with existing IT databases within your Company.

 - Other Sources.
 To the extent permitted by applicable law, we may receive additional information about you, such as demographic data or information to help detect fraud and safety issues, from third party service providers and/or partners, and combine it with information we have about you.
 For example, we may receive background check results (with your consent where required) or fraud warnings from service providers like identity verification services for our fraud prevention and risk assessment efforts.
 We may receive information about you and your activities on and off the deskbird Platform through partnerships, or about your experiences and interactions from our partner ad networks.